Changing Our Minds

-Our minds are programming such that virtually all we do is the result of the thoughts of our rational mind.
-We come to rely on our physical senses and our thoughts as our means of experiencing “reality”.
-We have looked at how this is the “illusion of “I”” and what we can do to start to shift our attention away from our physical senses and the relentless churning of our thoughts.
-Further complicating this is the fact that we have layers of thoughts and most occur at the non-conscious or sub-conscious level.
-Not all of these thoughts are blocks but they do filter what we perceive and hence how we react.
-Working on having fewer non-conscious thoughts is the key.
+We create the thoughts in our minds and in a very real way they combine to create a program.
+The program we create, which is merely a mental construct, is what I refer to as our rational mind, tends to become the sole vehicle we use perceive everything.
+The consequence of this is that we come to rely on our physical senses and our thoughts as our means of experiencing “reality”.
+We have looked at how this is the illusion of the constructed "I" and what we can do to start to shift our attention away from our physical senses and the relentless churning of our thoughts.
+Further complicating our doing are the layers of thoughts we have create the bulk of which occur at the non-conscious or sub-conscious level.
+A large number of thoughts filter and/or block what we perceive affecting our perceptions and how we react to experiences.

 We are reactionary, that is to say we react to our experiences rather than act.
 While this sounds like I am making a distinction where there is no difference I am not.
 Acting is in the moment, without thinking about what one is going to do, without having an agenda or a destination or a goal save what the moment presents.
 The future is unpredictable hence trying to set up a particular future based on thinking our way through it is certainly problematic to say the least.